 Credit risk results from investment of cash funds and derivative positions.
 Credit risk is managed through limits and increasingly through collateral with respect to both derivatives and cash investments.
 The issue of credit risk is especially relevant due to the large amount of cash funds.
 The government requires high credit ratings of its counterparties and the guidelines of the Ministry of Finance stipulate counterparty limits in accordance with these credit ratings.
 In order to reduce credit risk associated with cash investments, the State Treasury places funds, e. g. via collateralised investments in the form of triparty repo transactions.

 Long-term credit risk resulting from derivative transactions is mitigated by the State Treasury through collateral.
 Like many other sovereign borrowers, Finland uses collateral agreements under the ISDA agreements (CSA, Credit Support Annex).
-Under the collateral system, the counterparty pledges bonds or cash as collateral for government receivables.
 The collateral agreements have previously been unilateral ones, as the obligation to pledge collateral has concerned only the counterparty bank.
-However, new guidelines issued by the Ministry of Finance in 2018 have allowed the State Treasury to transfer collateral for its derivatives positions.
-At the end of 2020, majority of the State Treasury’s derivative counterparties were under this new two-way CSA agreement.
+However, the guidelines issued by the Ministry of Finance in 2018 have allowed the State Treasury to transfer collateral for its derivatives positions.
+At the end of 2021, all of the State Treasury’s major derivative counterparties were under this new two-way CSA agreement.

 Operational risk is defined as a risk that results from external factors, technology, or deficient functioning of personnel, the organisation or processes.
 One area that needs special attention is information security including the security of documents as well as the security of IT systems.
 Another focal point is development and continuous testing of operational continuity plans.
 Periodic audits by external cybersecurity experts have also spurred improvements in operative processes.